Bexley Grammar School: History

-Founded in 1955, Bexley Grammar School was opened by Sir Edward Heath, the local Member of Parliament at the time, after whom the Heath Building (completed in 2000) is named.
-Heath attended the school's Golden Jubilee celebrations shortly before his death in 2005.
-The school became a specialist Language College in September 2002 and a specialist college in Science and Mathematics in 2008.
-The school was then awarded foundation school status, before converting to an academy in January 2011.
-The school continues to specialise in languages, science and mathematics.
+Bexley Grammar School was opened in 1955.
+In 1966, it was proposed that the school was merged with Westwood Secondary Modern School; Edward Heath, the MP for Bexley at the time, said that he had used his influence to stop this happening.

-There have been five headmasters in the school's history.
-The third, Roderick MacKinnon, was replaced by John Welsh, who retired at the beginning of Easter 2014 and was replaced by Stephen Elphick.
+The school became an academy in January 2011.

 Academics

 The school entrance examination is the eleven plus exam taken by prospective pupils in September of Year 6.
 Candidates who live in Bexleyheath must come in the top 120 and candidates who live in the wider catchment area (10 miles from the Broadway Shopping Centre, Bexleyheath) must come within the top 60.
 Students who apply to enter the school between the years 7 and 11 are required to pass examinations in English, Mathematics, Science, and a Modern Foreign Language.

 To enter the Sixth Form students must achieve higher than GCSE grade C in all compulsory subjects and at least GCSE grade B in selected subjects.
 Current pupils must achieve more than six A*–Bs (including Maths and English) in their GCSEs to continue their studies in Sixth Form.

 In the 2016 academic year, 100% of pupils attained 5 GCSE grades A* to C. 99.1% of the A-level grades were A* to D. The school began offering the International Baccalaureate (IB) in Sixth Form in 2003, alongside A Levels.
 From September 2017, students in the sixth form were only able to study the IB, as the school stopped teaching A Levels.

-The school's last OFSTED inspection was in 2022.
+The school's last Ofsted inspection was in 2022; it was rated Outstanding in all areas.